PISA for Schools - FAQs

-Schools which take part in the PISA-based Test for Schools are provided with a comprehensive report detailing their school’s performance measured against national results from around the world.
-School networks and governments can select the countries to which they wish to be compared, based on common challenges or goals.
-The data collected, and the school reports generated as a result of the assessment, belong to each school, which decides to what extent the data can be reported by the OECD.
+Schools participating in the PISA for Schools project, receive a comprehensive report in electronic format detailing their school’s performance measured against national PISA results from their own country and those of others around the world.
+School networks and governments can select the countries with which they wish to be compared, based on common challenges or goals.
+The data collected, and the school reports generated as a result of the assessment belong to each school, which decides to what extent the data can be reported by the OECD.
 Schools are encouraged to share and discuss their results with teachers, staff, students and parents to foster deeper understanding of the overall performance of their school as a basis for future action.

 The PISA-based Test for Schools and its results are not meant to be interpreted or used as school rankings or for “league tables”.
 The PISA-based Test for Schools does not provide for student level performance reporting and is designed principally to support school improvement efforts.

-The OECD accredits professional assessment bodies to act as national service providers for the PISA-based Test for Schools in each country.
-They are obliged to adhere to the provisions set out in the OECD Technical Report and General Guidelines for the Availability and Use of the PISA-based Test for Schools.
+The OECD accredits professional assessment bodies to act as National Service Providers (NSPs) for the PISA-based Test for Schools in each country.
+They are obliged to adhere to the provisions set out in the OECD Technical Report and PISA for Schools General Guidelines for Use and Availability.

-The General Guidelines for the Availability and Use of the PISA-based Test for Schools set forward clear principles intended to guide the use of the assessment as a tool for improvement and informed discussions.
+The PISA for Schools General Guidelines for Use and Availabilty sets out clear principles intended to guide the use of the assessment as a tool for improvement and informed discussions.
 Where the Guidelines are not respected, the OECD reserves the right to withhold its approval of a school report and the use of the OECD logo.

 Looking ahead, the PISA for Schools project aims to: